Everything about the French sentence "Calme toi"

 The car accident

-Emily appela Philippe, en larmes.
+Emily appelle Philippe, en larmes.

-Emily called Philippe, in tears.
+Emily calls Philippe, in tears.

 Sa voix était hystérique.